mongator/documentation/mongator/repositories.rst

 Connection
 ----------

-You can get the mandango connection of the documents from the repository through the ``->getConnection()`` method::
+You can get the mongator connection of the documents from the repository through the ``->getConnection()`` method::

     $connection = $articleRepository->getConnection();